cms-opendata-workshop/workshop2023-lesson-azureVM/_episodes/04-cleanup.md

 - "Delete containers created created on Azure"
 - "Perform a validation test to ensure that the installation of CMSSW, ROOT, and Python containers is successful."

+keypoints:
+- "Containers will permanently remove the data stored inside them.
+Therefore, it is recommended to back up any important data before executing these commands."
+---
 ## Deleting Docker Containers

 To delete the Docker containers and associated data, you can use the following commands: